Brain Wave States

 Beta which ranges from 14 to 28 Hz:

-You are in beta most of your waking hours when you are thinking, speaking, and doing, and when you are reading this information.
-In beta, you discern, compare, judge, and criticize.
+You are in beta most of your waking hours when you are talking, speaking, and doing.
+As you read this information In beta, you analyze, interpret, discern, compare, judge, and criticize.

 Alpha which ranges from 8 to 14 Hz: